jackeichen/pydiskcmd/README.md

   help                  Display this help

 See 'pynvme help <command>' or 'pynvme <command> --help' for more information on a sub-command

+The following are all installed plugin extensions: ocp             OCP cloud SSD extensions

+See 'pynvme <plugin> help' for more information on a plugin
 ```

 pysata